-When the angina sufferer that had undergone angioplasty replied, he made mention of the clean lawn his kid had, and how the row of bricks that circled his tree were so white, “You could chip a flake off it, and use it on a chalkboard.”
+When the angina sufferer that went through the angioplasty procedure replied, he made mention of the clean lawn of his son.
+He said, “The kid has a row of bricks that circle his tree that are so white, you could chip a flake off it, and use it on a chalkboard.”

 The man with gastrointestinal disorders (tummy problems) and tremors (the shakes) talked about how a man in the community, undergoing Optical Coherence Tomography, managed to retire at fifty and still had enough money carve out a decent living.
 The group acknowledged this subject and spoke of him with envy, bordering on hatred.

 “Did you know he bathes?” the liver failure, and presumed cirrhosis survivor, said of the man undergoing Optical Coherence Tomography.
 He said it in a manner that anyone considering including this man in the group should reconsider.
 “It’s true.
 I can’t talk to the man.
-I cannot get passed the fact that he bathes when I watch his lips move.”
+I cannot get past the idea that he bathes when I watch his lips move.”